rromard/rromard/content/authors/admin/_index.md

 #### Notes from the author

-- As I am a citizen of the Canadian settler-state, residing in Toronto (Tkaronto) on the the traditional land of the Haudenosaunee, Anishinaabek, the Huron-Wendat, the Seneca, and Mississaugas of the Credit, the content of this site will feature criticism of Canadian capitalism prominently.
-- I don't consider myself, at this point in time, to be a practicing data scientist.
+I don't consider myself, at this point in time, to be a practicing data scientist.
 Rather, I am a sociologist and research analyst with personal and professional interest in the theory and practice of data science and coding.
 I hope that this site will be useful both for my own self-guided learning and as a resource to readers.

+As I am a citizen of the Canadian settler-state, residing in Toronto (Tkaronto) on the the traditional land of the Haudenosaunee, Anishinaabek, the Huron-Wendat, the Seneca, and Mississaugas of the Credit, the content of this site will feature criticism of Canadian settler-capitalism prominently.

+Feel free to use the form below to get in touch with questions, comments, or insights.